7 sustainable app monetization strategies to 10x your revenue

 Key metrics to track

-For users to make IAPs, their experience has to be faultless.
+For users to make IAPs, their app experience has to be faultless.
 That’s why the metrics you track should focus on engagement, as you can see below:

 • Daily active users (DAU) and monthly active users (MAU)